-OCSD is seeking to fill the position of Contracts Administrator.
+OC San is currently looking to fill the role of a Contracts Administrator.

-Under general supervision, performs routine work in managing the business relationship of contract parties in coordination with District staff, legal counsel, and outside contractors; participates in the development and fulfillment of contract requirements in accordance with District policies and Federal, State, and local laws, rules, and regulations; provides consistency and oversight in contracts and contractual relationships; and performs related work as required.
+Under general supervision or direction, performs routine work in managing the business relationship of contract parties in coordination with District staff, legal counsel, and outside contractors; participates in the development and fulfillment of contract requirements in accordance with District policies and Federal, State, and local laws, rules, and regulations; may lead project teams for routine projects, goods or services, and review change orders for same; provides consistency and oversight in contracts and contractual relationships; and performs related work as required.

 Specifically, this person will be responsible for managing numerous complex fixed-price construction contracts, cost-plus design and other professional services contracts in public works, and all manner of purchasing contracts.
 Responsibilities will include, but not be limited to: